Derrick Henry Player Prop Bets for NFL Week 6 | Tennessee vs. Buffalo 10/18/2021

 Matchup vs. Buffalo

-- In his three career matchups against them, Henry has averaged 63.7 rushing yards per game versus the Bills, 33.8 fewer than his over/under in Monday's game.
+- Against the Bills, Henry's 63.7 rushing yards per game over his three career matchups are 33.8 fewer than his over/under in Monday's game.

-- Henry, in three matchups against the Bills, has run for a TD twice (including multiple scores in one game).
+- In two of three games against the Bills Henry has rushed for a touchdown, and had multiple TDs in one of those two games.

-- Henry will go up against a Bills squad that allows 78.4 rushing yards per game and is the NFL's third-ranked rush defense.
+- Allowing 78.4 rushing yards per game, the Bills have the third-ranked run defense in the league.

-- This year the Bills are ranked first in the NFL in rushing touchdown conceded (one).
+- The Titans are up against the NFL's top defense when it comes to rushing TDs allowed (one this year).

 Recent Performances

-- In last week's matchup with the Jaguars, Henry ran for 130 yards on 29 carries (averaging 4.5 yards per carry) while scoring three touchdowns on the ground.
+- In last week's matchup with the Jaguars, Henry racked up 130 yards on 29 carries (averaging 4.5 yards per carry) while scoring three touchdowns on the ground.

-- In his last three games, Henry has racked up 90 carries for 400 yards (133.3 per game) and four touchdowns.
+- In his last three games, Henry has rushed for 400 yards (133.3 per game) on 90 carries with four touchdowns.

 Henry's Tennessee Teammates